+Next deadline expected in January 2023.
 Computational science is interdisciplinary by nature, using algorithms, mathematics and computers to analyze and solve scientific and engineering problems.
 The DOE-CSGF’s unusual program of study helps nurture this crosscutting foundation.

-Expect call in Fall 2017.
+Last deadline was December 10, 2021.
 Creating gender equality in the field of computer science by encouraging women to excel in computing and technology and become active leaders and role models in the field.

 Dotcom-Monitor would like to encourage and support female undergraduate students who are pursuing careers in computing by assisting them with the rising cost of higher education.
 Each year one applicant will be selected to receive the Dotcom-Monitor Women in Computing Scholarship of $1,000 to support their education and pursuit of a career in computing.

 Last deadline was 3/22/2021.Microsoft recognizes the value of diversity in computing.
 The Microsoft Research Dissertation Grant aims to increase the pipeline of diverse talent receiving advanced degrees in computing-related fields by providing a research funding opportunity for doctoral students who are underrepresented in the field of computing.
 This includes those who self-identify as a woman, African American, Black, Hispanic, Latinx, American Indian, Alaska Native, Native Hawaiian, Pacific Islander, and/or person with a disability.